simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 ## `_get_indent_num_from_line` function docstring

-Get an indent number from a specified docstring line.<hr>
+Get an indentation number from a specified docstring line.<hr>

 **[Parameters]**